foremind/Dell-Inspiron-7490-OpenCore/README.md

 1. Touchpad - fully functional using VoodooI2CHID

-Sometimes after powering on the touchpad may disappear, another (1 or 2) reboots usually will fix that.
+Sometimes after powering on the touchpad may disappear, another (1 or 2) reboots usually will fix that, likely some problems with Voodoo drivers and perhaps even a race condition?

 Not Working